 - Jason Ahlenius, Doctoral Student in Spanish & Portuguese —

-Mapping the Archives of Virtual Slavery in NIneteenth-Century Mexico
+The Archives of Virtual Slavery

 - Natasha Bernstein Bunzl, Doctoral Student in Nutrition and Food Studies —

-Seeing Food (in)Access or Visioning Provisioning
+Visioning Provisioning

 - Dang Weiyu, Doctoral Student in Social and Cultural Analysis —